destelle/phase-0-tracks/web_dev/jquery/approach.md

-i plan to look at this over the course of serveral days giving myself plenty of breaks. i will test each common area of knowledge.
+i plan to look at this one section at a time beginning with code snipits and learning syntax and style from there. i will test each common area of knowledge.